 Unfortunately, it reminded me of a hair headband, but I quickly forget about that after I discovered that you could adjust the Reflex’s size by simply sliding the ear cups up and down, which sit on a set of grooved sliders.
 This setup is a bit similar to the Logitech UG 4000 on-ear headphones, but you can see the sliders on the outside.

 My dome isn’t very big and I wore the Reflex headphones in the largest size.
 Of course, my ears might just sit further down on my head, but the point here is that size might be a concern for large meloned individuals.
 Nevertheless, the headphone’s quality is top-notch, which is further complemented by the rubber, anti-tangle cord which includes an inline mic and audio controls.

 Related: Also read the I-MEGO Throne Over-Ear Headphones review

 Although the Incase’s Reflex Headphone lack the same adjustable features as other headphones in their class, they’re surprisingly comfortable, even when worn for long periods of time.
-Compared against Fanny Wangs 1001, headphones of a similar ilk, my ears didn’t suffer from the same fatigue, which might be attributable to Reflex’s lighter build and suede covered foam ear cups.
+Compared to Fanny Wangs 1001, headphones of a similar ilk, my ears didn’t suffer from the same fatigue, which might be attributable to Reflex’s lighter build and suede-covered foam ear cups.

-All in all the Incase Reflex Headphones delivered surprising positive results in both the sonic and aesthetic department.
-They’re not the most feature rich headphones that I’ve tested, but then again they’re headphones.
-Incase’s minimalist approach is a breath of fresh air in a product category that is saturated with headphones striving to be more blinging and flashy than the next without focusing on audio quality.
+All in all the Incase Reflex Headphones delivered surprising positive results in both the sonic and aesthetic departments.
+They’re not the most feature-rich headphones that I’ve tested, but then again they’re headphones.
+Incase’s minimalist approach is a breath of fresh air in a product category that is saturated with headphones striving to be more bling and flashy than the next without focusing on audio quality.

-You can buy the Incase Reflex Headphones from Incase $79.95.
+You can buy the Incase Reflex Headphones from Incase for $79.95.

 Also why not check out: